 There isn't a one-size-fits-all answer to what women want in a relationship.
 But if you follow these 4 steps, you'll be well on your way to getting what you need.

-1. Have a mission statement for your relationship
+1. Have an objective for your relationship

 It’s pretty hard to get what you want out of a relationship when you don’t actually know what you want.
 Everyone wants to feel loved, safe, appreciated, and connected.
 But regardless of gender—men, women, and everyone—express love and appreciation differently.